Dynamically generated tilt of isocurvature fluctuations: Inflation

 \subsection{Perturbations}

 Next we consider the perturbations $\delta\phi$ and compute the isocurvature power spectrum imprinted on the field during inflation.
 In the absence of any potential, the resulting power spectrum is flat, while a nonzero $V''(\phi_0)$ imprints a blue tilt on the spectrum.
-See \citeR[s]{Lyth_2002,Chung_2005,GarciaKe_2025} for similar derivations.
-The perturbations of $\phi$ evolve as
+See \citeR[s]{Lyth_2002,Chung_2005,riotto2017,baumann2018,GarciaKe_2025} for similar derivations.
+The perturbations of $\phi$ evolve as \footnote{In the fast-roll regime $\alpha\gg1$, oscillations of the $V''(\phi_0)$ term in \eqref{delphik} can induce parametric resonance.
+If this occurs at scale factor $a_p$, it will excite modes with $k/a_p\sim\sqrt{V''}\sim\sqrt{\alpha_p}H_I$.
+For a monomial potential, one can show from \eqref{alpha_exp} that this mode has $\alpha_*\sim\alpha_p^{(8-2p)/(p+2)}$.
+For $p\leq4$, this gives $\alpha_*\gtrsim1$, which corresponds to unobservable modes which are still outside the horizon.
+However, for $p>4$, the effects of early parametric resonance may be imprinted on observable modes.}

 where $\delta\phi_k(t)$ are the Fourier modes of $\delta\phi(x,t)$.
 This can be rewritten in terms of $f_k\equiv a\delta\phi_k$ and conformal time $\tau$ as

 Before the mode exits the horizon, $|k\tau|\gg1$, \eqref{perturbations} takes the form of a harmonic oscillator with frequency $k$.
 As initial conditions for this oscillator, we take the Bunch-Davies vacuum